luxfi/docs/docs/nodes/validate/add-a-validator.md

 For this tutorial we will use [`ts-node`](https://www.npmjs.com/package/ts-node) to run the example scripts directly from an LuxJS directory.

-### Fuji Workflow
+### Testnet Workflow

-In this section, we will use Fuji Testnet to show how to add a node to the validator set.
+In this section, we will use Testnet to show how to add a node to the validator set.

 Open your LuxJS directory and select the [**`examples/platformvm`**](https://github.com/luxdefi/luxjs/tree/master/examples/platformvm)